-Good news for green freaks out there.
 Waste-to-energy (WTE) facilities across the globe are expected to process more than 260 million tons of waste per year by 2022.
 If you recall, waste-to-energy facilities are modern landfills that are able to convert trash into energy.
 It’s a way to treat garbage as a renewable energy source, albeit not quite as 'renewable' as wind or solar.

 The main problem the government is facing is cost.
-It costs far less to build or expand existing landfills that it would to build a new waste-to-energy plant.
+It costs far less to build or expand existing landfills than it does to build a new waste-to-energy plant.
 Municipalities across the U.S. will continue to debate whether or not the added cost of WTE facilities are worth it.

 Another issue associated with WTE plants are their operating efficiency.
 Being that the technology is still relatively new, there are bound to be some bugs to work out before WTE plants’ operating efficiency is on par with traditional landfills.